dora4/dora/README.md

   </application>

 - BaseActivity and BaseFragment encapsulation based on the MVVM architecture.
 It supports seamless switching of Fragments in Activity, providing a perfect solution for Fragment switching without overlap.
 It also supports monitoring network changes in Activity.
 You can use the IDE plugin for more convenient development, available at https://github.com/dora4/dora-studio-plugin.
+  1. showShortToast() and showLongToast()

+     Convenient methods to display a Toast message at any point in your code.
+Automatically handles thread switching, so you don't need to worry about errors.
+  2. openActivity() and openActivityForResult() series

+     Alternative methods to startActivity and startActivityForResult, providing a more convenient way to pass parameters.

+  3. onGetExtras()

+     Convenient method to retrieve parameters passed through an intent.
+Should be called before initData().
+This ensures that all the required parameters are available during the initData() process.

+  4. onNetworkConnected() and onNetworkDisconnected()

+     Listeners for network connection status, indicating when the network is connected or disconnected.

+  5. onSetStatusBar()

+     Convenient method for initializing the status bar.

+  6. showPage(), nextPage(), and getFlowFragmentPageKeys()

+     This framework automatically manages the switching of Fragments within BaseActivity.
+It is commonly used in scenarios where there is no need for activity transition animations but rather direct changes to the overall layout of the interface.
+A detailed explanation is not provided here, but you can refer to the source code if you're interested.

 - DoraCrash allows configuring crash information to be written into files with just one line of code, making bugs easier to identify.